Inter (typeface)

-Inter is a free open-source neo-grotesque sans-serif typeface designed by Rasmus Andersson.
+Inter is a free and open-source neo-grotesque sans-serif typeface designed by Rasmus Andersson.
 Released in 2017, Inter was created to improve on-screen readability for user interface text, especially at small sizes.

 The typeface has since become widely used in applications and websites.

 Inter includes a wide range of OpenType features, support for over 140 languages, and is available as a variable font.

 Design characteristics

 Inter was created during Andersson's tenure at Figma to address perceived limitations in existing typefaces like Roboto.
 The typeface is characterized by a tall x-height, open apertures, which make it optimized for readability on screens and at small text sizes.

 The variable font includes an optical size axis allowing it to adapt for readability at all font sizes, and a weight axis allowing the weight to be adjusted smoothly from Thin (100) to Black (900) without the need for additional font files.

 Inter was initially metrically compatible with Roboto, but by 2018, it adopted its own vertical metrics and unique design features.
 The italics in Inter are true italics (rather than oblique type), and there is extensive support for Open Type features such as a choice between single and double story "a", tabular figures, square or round quote marks and commas, number variants, and various ligatures.

 Inter is sometimes considered similar to the Apple system font, San Francisco.